- Most properly-fitting well-maintained bikes are good for commuting and weekend rides.

 - Toe clips or cleats?
 Not for the beginner.
 You need to be able to get your feet down quickly.
 As you get more experienced, you may feel that you should get toe clips or cleats+cleated shoes.
 They fasten the cycling shoe directly to the pedal and make cycling more comfortable as you may increase your pedal power by pulling up on one pedal at the same time as pushing down with the other.
 If you decide not to use them, use trainers or shoes with a good grip on the sole or your feet could slip off the pedals in wet weather.

 - Lycra not required for general riding!

-Some of the above may be included in the advertised purchase price, most will not.
+Some of the above may be included in the advertised new bike purchase price, most will not.

 - More hints here (Guardian Bike Guide)